Nuitka/Nuitka-website/doc/user-documentation/use-cases.rst

 This will create a single binary, that extracts itself on the target, before running the program.
-But notice, that accessing files relative to your program is impacted, make sure to read the section `Onefile:
+But notice, that accessing files relative to your program is impacted, make sure to read the section :ref:`onefile-finding-files` as well.
-Finding files`_ as well.

 .. code:: bash